 Employer Training Investment Program (ETIP)

+The grant is being administered on a quarterly basis with funding allocated on a first come, first-served approach.
+With the state’s bill payment cycle, there may be some slight delay in receiving reimbursement once approved.
 Grant funds may be used to cover no more than 50% of actual approved expenses related to the training for a company’s full-time employees.
 Participating companies are required to fund a match amount of the remaining 50 percent.
 Eligible expenditures must fall within the following budget categories:

 * External vendor/trainer or tuition expense (copies of paid invoices must also be submitted)